 While the College will limit the disclosure of confidentially reported information, absolute privacy cannot be guaranteed.
 The safety of the College community may require that an incident be reported to local and/or state law enforcement.
-Certain occurrences must be reported by law to local and/or state officials (for example, where a victim is under 18 years of age).
+Certain occurrences must be reported by law to local and/or state officials (for example, where a crime victim is less than 18 years of age).